-Marketing directors develop annual marketing plans, create a calendar of campaigns and events, set the marketing budget and analyse the market and competitors.
+Marketing directors are responsible for their company’s marketing and communications strategies, as well as overall branding and image.
+They prepare annual marketing plans, create a calendar of campaigns and events, set the marketing budget and analyse the market and competitors.
 They guide a marketing department, including the work of marketing managers.
-But marketing director is usually a less senior position than that of chief marketing officer, with the latter having input into all aspects of an organisation’s strategy, including acquisitions and HR.
 Marketing directors are most commonly employed by private sector companies but they can also work for charities and public bodies.

-- Develop a marketing strategy for the organisation and for new and existing products or services
+- Plan and execute a marketing strategy for the organisation and for new and existing products or services

 - Oversee the implementation of the marketing strategy